Crystal Palace Documentation

 The most typical use of Crystal Palace is:

-This use will parse and apply the commands in loader.spec to build a position-independent code package, saved as out.bin, that loads and executes the specified Win32 DLL.
+This use will parse and apply the commands in loader.spec to build a position-independent code package, saved as out.bin, that loads and executes the specified Win32 DLL (or PICO COFF).

-Crystal Palace will parse the specified DLL (file.dll) and use its architecture to determine which target label to call within the specification file.
+Crystal Palace will parse the specified DLL (e.g., file.dll) and use its architecture to determine which target label to call within the specification file.
 These will come up later.
 For now, target labels are commands specific to an architecture (e.g., x86, x64, etc.).

 ⦿ Passing other arguments

 When Crystal Palace is run via the command-line interface, the DLL file is made available within the execution environment as the $DLL variable.
+COFF are made available within the execution environment as the $OBJECT variable.
 It's possible to add KEY=[value] arguments via the command-line too.
 These values are usable within specification files as $KEY and allow passing arguments, context, and other situation-dependent configuration information to a DLL loader build.

 The syntax for passing these arguments is: